mode51/Tungsten/NuGet/Tungsten/Readme.txt

 ﻿Tungsten is a C# library to make application development easier.
 See the wiki @ https://github.com/mode51/Tungsten/wiki for details, examples and use.

 10.05.2017 v1.3.0
-Added W.EventTemplate which encapsulates event creation in a temlate Added W.Encryption.RSAMethods for NetStandard1_3 and NetCoreApp Effectively rewrote W.Threading.Thread and W.Threading.Gate because they weren't working correctly Added W.Threading.Thread.Sleep(CPUProfileEnum level)
+Added W.EventTemplate which encapsulates event creation in a template Added W.Encryption.RSAMethods for NetStandard1_3 and NetCoreApp Effectively rewrote W.Threading.Thread and W.Threading.Gate because they weren't working correctly Added W.Threading.Thread.Sleep(CPUProfileEnum level)